Particular/docs.particular.net/samples/azure/custom-partitioning-asb/sample.md

 ## Subscriber

-`Subscriber` subscribes to only one of the namespaces (it will ask which one) using the default `SingleNamespacePartitioningStrategy` and handles `SomeEvent`.
+There are 2 identical instances of `Subscriber`, each instance subscribes to only one of the namespaces using the default `SingleNamespacePartitioningStrategy` and handles `SomeEvent`.

 ### Creating a custom partitioning strategy